ATM006/incubator-iotdb/docs/SystemDesign/1-TsFile/2-Format.md

 Query Process：e.g., read d1.s1

-* deserialize TsFileMetadata，get the position and length of all TimeseriesMetadata of d1
+* deserialize TsFileMetadata，get the position of TimeseriesMetadata of d1.s1
-* deserialize all TimeseriesMetadata of d1，get the TimeseriesMetadata of d1.s1
+* deserialize and get the TimeseriesMetadata of d1.s1
 * according to TimeseriesMetadata of d1.s1，deserialize all ChunkMetadata of d1.s1
 * according to each ChunkMetadata of d1.s1，read its Chunk